VladTheJunior/ESO-Tracker/README.md

 3. IP Tracker.
 4. You can see and hear who whisper while you are ingame (use **/w name message** to answer in game chat).
 5. You can see and hear friends online while you ingame.
+6. You can see and hear lobby chat and taunts.
-6. Finally you can copy text from chats.
+7. Finally you can copy text from chats.

 ## List of All Formatted Events
 ### Chats